With the new year comes resolutions to better your life. Why not get rewarded for the spending you’ll do to reach your 2021 goals?

 It’s never a bad idea to try and boost your GPA, and with the right student credit card, you can get rewarded for your good grades.

-With either the Discover it® Student Cash Back or Discover it® Student chrome, you have the opportunity to earn a $20 statement credit each school year your GPA is 3.0 or higher (the perk lasts five years, just in case you take a victory lap).
+With either the Discover it® Student Cash Back or Discover it® Student chrome, you have the opportunity to earn a $20 statement credit each school year your GPA is 3.0 or higher (the perk lasts up to five years, just in case you take a victory lap).

 The Student chrome earns you 2 percent back at gas stations and restaurants (up to $1,000 in combined purchases each quarter, then 1 percent), while the Student Cash Back offers 5 percent cash back in rotating categories like grocery stores and Amazon.com (up to $1,500 in purchases each quarter, then 1 percent, after activation).
-Both cards double all of the cash back you’ve earned at the end of your first year of card ownership.
+Both cards match all of the cash back you’ve earned at the end of your first year of card ownership.